TheMaryK/Shopping_Trends_EXCEL/README.md

 5. Which category is the best seller?
 6. How does spending vary across seasons?

-## TOOLS USED
+## TOOLS USED/SKILLS DEMONSTRATED

-Microsoft Excel (Power Query Editor, Pivot Tables, Charts, Dashboard)
+Microsoft Excel (Power Query Editor for data cleaning, Pivot Tables and Charts for analysis and insight)

 ## DATA SOURCE